An image is worth a thousand words and with our preview you can easily simulate, spec, and document your designs!

 You can also use “Share” button which is placed right next to the preview button mentioned above:

-Copy the link which appears in the modal window to share it with others, or simply send it via SMS, Slack or email:
+Copy the link which appears in the modal window to share it with others:

 In the sharing modal, you’ll be also able to decide if you want your stakeholders to have access to the Sitemap, Comments, Spec Mode, Documentation sections or Device Frame in the preview mode.
 Additionally, if “Automatically highlight interactions” option is selected, all the interactive fields in your design will be marked when you click the canvas.